Nandaka/PixivUtil2/readme.md

 autoAddMember ==> automatically save member id to db for all download.

 ## [FANBOX]
-filenameformatfanboxcover  ==> Similar like filename format, but for FANBOX post over images filenameformatfanboxcontent  ==> Similar like filename format, but for files inside FANBOX posts. filenameformatfanboxinfo  ==> Similar like filename format, but for info dumps. writehtml ==> set to `True` to write FANBOX post into HTMLs.
+filenameFormatFanboxCover  ==> Similar like filename format, but for FANBOX post over images filenameFormatFanboxContent  ==> Similar like filename format, but for files inside FANBOX posts. filenameFormatFanboxInfo  ==> Similar like filename format, but for info dumps. writeHtml ==> set to `True` to write FANBOX post into HTMLs, `False` to not to, whichever type post.
 	      Uses `filenameformatfanboxinfo` for filename.
-                        Article type FANBOX posts will certainly be written into HTMLs, non-article type posts uses `mintextlengthfornonarticle` and `minimagecountfornonarticle` to control.
+	      Article type FANBOX posts will certainly be written into HTMLs, non-article type posts use `mintextlengthfornonarticle` and `minimagecountfornonarticle` to control. minTextLengthForNonArticle ==> Works with `minimagecountfornonarticle`.
-                        set to `False` to not write any post into HTMLs, whichever type. mintextlengthfornonarticle ==> Works with `minimagecountfornonarticle`.
-                                                  When `writehtml` is set to `True`, a non-article post should contain text longer than this value to be written into HTML. minimagecountfornonarticle ==> Works with `minimagecountfornonarticle`.
+			       When `writehtml` is set to `True`, a non-article post should contain text longer than this value to be written into HTML. minImageCountForNonArticle ==> Works with `minimagecountfornonarticle`.
-                                                     When `writehtml` is set to `True`, a non-article post should contain at least this many files/images to be written into HTML. useabsolutepathsinhtml ==> set to `True` to use absolute paths in HTMLs, downloadcoverwhenrestricted ==> set to `True` to still download FANBOX post cover images when you don't have access to them checkdbprocesshistory ==> Each FANBOX post has a `updated date`, which will be recorded in database after each post is processed.
+			       When `writehtml` is set to `True`, a non-article post should contain at least this many files/images to be written into HTML. useAbsolutePathsInHtml ==> set to `True` to use absolute paths in HTMLs, `False` to use relative paths. downloadCoverWhenRestricted ==> set to `True` to still download FANBOX post cover images when you don't have access to them checkDBProcessHistory ==> Each FANBOX post has a `updated date`, which will be recorded in database after each post is processed.
 Set to `True` to check this recorded value in database.
 If record does not exist or it's no earlier than the newly retrieved date, which indicates that the post has not been changed since last time, this post would be skipped, otherwise it will be processed, and update the record with new `updated date`.
 ```
 ## [Network]
 ```